-In the analysis of the effects on capacity demand of additional operational measures, we distinguish between the following measures:13
+In the analysis of the effects on capacity demand of additional operational measures, we distinguish between the following measures:12

-- Increase peak hourly capacity: The ability to increase the declared peak hourly capacity (110 aircraft movements per hour during an outbound peak and 106 aircraft movements during an inbound peak, see section 4.2) for the for the short term is limited.
-To analyze the potential effect of a capacity increase, a capacity gain of 1 to 2 movements per hour is assumed for the next years, e.g. if the work load can be reduced.
-For the period up to 2030, the potential effect of an assumed further increase of the capacity to 114/116 movements is analyzed. - Increase the number of peak periods.
+- Increase peak hourly capacity: The ability to increase the declared peak hourly capacity for the short term is limited.
+It is expected that a capacity gain of 1 to 2 movements per hour might be possible within the next years, e.g. if the work load can be reduced. - Increase the number of peak periods.
 During the period 7:00 23:00, most periods are currently identified as an inbound or outbound peak.
-Each inbound peak period is separated from a preceding outbound peak mode period by a 20 minutes off peak mode ("firebreaks").
-These firebreaks are a strategic measure for punctuality and reliability purposes, which are intended to create some margin in the planning to be able to cope with operational disturbances.
+Each outbound peak period is separated from a preceding inbound peak mode period by a 20 minutes off peak mode ("firebreaks").
 During the period 7:00 23:00, only the period 21:40 23:00 is not used as a peak mode.
 However, the current and expected traffic volume for this period is limited.
-An additional peak mode during this period is useful if traffic volume exceeds the off peak capacity. - Extend (specific) peak periods.
+An additional peak mode during this period will not free up capacity.
+Therefore, this measure is not analysed in more detail. - Extend (specific) peak periods.
 Inbound peak mode period 6 currently ends at 20:00, with high traffic volumes towards the end of the peak period.
 The subsequent outbound peak mode starts at 20:00, with a relative low number of departures in the first 20 minutes interval.
 An extension of the inbound peak mode towards 20:20 will free up capacity during the inbound peak.
 The subsequent outbound peak will then start at 20:20 and is followed by an off peak mode until 23:00.
-If needed, the outbound peak can be extended. - Efficient use of runway capacity during transition from arrival to departure peaks.
-Each wave consists of an inbound peak followed by an outbound peak.
-Arrival and departure peaks don't overlap.
-The inbound and outbound peak period times are based on the planned on-block (arrival) and off-block (departure) times.
-Actual times of arrival and departure may vary due to operational factors.
-Taxi time creates a natural shift between on- and off-block times and runway times.
-Combined with operational disturbances, this frequently results in 2+1 runway modes during the firebreak periods.
-On the other hand, the runway capacity demand during the transition from an arrival peak to a departure peak is lower than expected based on the slot declaration.
-This might allow to schedule a 10 to 20 minute overlap between the arrival and departure peak.
+If needed, the outbound peak can be extended. - Accommodate slots in adjacent periods.
+Peak period 2 is the most busy period during the day, with a limited share of leisure traffic.
+If the capacity demand cannot be met during that period, remaining slots in adjacent periods might be used.